StevenZhangCSFM/toyQuantumMechanicsCode/README.md

 - a terminal summary of the numerical setup
 - eigenvalues printed in **Hartree**
 - for built-in tests, a comparison against the corresponding reference energies
-- a PDF plot containing the potential, orbitals, and eigenvalue spectrum
+- for one-electron runs, a PDF figure containing the potential, wavefunctions, and eigenvalue spectrum
+- for two-electron runs, a PDF figure containing a two-particle density heat map, one-particle densities, and the eigenvalue spectrum

 Use `--show_plot` if you also want the plot window to appear interactively.